By Dr. Joe Brummer and Dr. Jim Ippolito (revised 4/2023)*

 Table 3 suggests P rates for establishing irrigated meadows for forage production.
 Take soil samples prior to seedling establishment.
 Broadcast and incorporate phosphate fertilizers into the soil prior to seeding.

-Established meadows should be topdressed periodically with phosphate fertilizers to help maintain stands, especially if legumes are present.
-For established stands, apply P fertilizers on the basis of new soil test levels, but use about half of the rates suggested for new seedings.
+Established meadows should be topdressed periodically with P fertilizers to help maintain stands, especially if legumes are present.
+For established stands, apply P fertilizers on the basis of soil test P concentrations, but use about half of the rates suggested for new seedings.
 Test soils in the early fall so P fertilizers may be topdressed in the fall, if needed.
-While P does not move or moves slowly in soil under most conditions, phosphate fertilizers may be washed into cracks in dry soil during the fall and spring, or be incorporated by freezing and thawing during the winter months.
-Branch roots near the soil surface also may take up applied fertilizer P.
+While P moves slowly in soil under most conditions, phosphate fertilizers may be washed into cracks in dry soil during the fall and spring, or be incorporated by freezing and thawing during the winter months.
+Branch roots near the soil surface also may absorb applied fertilizer P.